YassinEzaouibi/Energy-Consumption-Anomaly-Detection/README.md

 ## Overview

 This project focuses on detecting unusual energy consumption patterns using a household energy dataset.
-By leveraging machine learning and deep learning techniques, the aim is to identify anomalies that could indicate equipment malfunctions, inefficient usage, or other significant events.
+By leveraging multiple machine learning and deep learning techniques, we aim to identify anomalies that could indicate equipment malfunctions, inefficient usage, or other significant events through comprehensive comparative analysis.

 ## 🎯 Goal

-The primary objective is to build robust anomaly detection models capable of identifying abnormal energy consumption patterns in time-series data.
-This enables proactive insights into potential issues and aids in energy efficiency analysis.
+The primary objective is to build and compare multiple robust anomaly detection models capable of identifying abnormal energy consumption patterns in time-series data.
+This enables proactive insights into potential issues and aids in energy efficiency analysis by providing different perspectives on anomaly detection.

-## Dataset
+## 📊 Dataset

 ### Source